In this section:

 - An oblique stroke (“/”) means “or”.
 A comma and a semi-colon both mean “and”.

 - In describing the level of a course, the word "series" is used interchangeably with the word "level". e.g. 100-series is the same as 100-level

 - 200-series or 200-level = courses numbered in the 200’s ONLY;

 - 200+series or 200+ level = courses in the 200’s or 300’s or 400’s

 - 300+series or 300+ level = courses numbered in the 300’s or 400’s

-- Approved = approved by the college or department sponsoring the program
+- Approved = approved by the college or academic unit sponsoring the program

 - Group = a group of related courses; Groups are at the end of the relevant program listings

 - The code Y1 or H1 in a course code in this Calendar indicates the credit value: